blenderous/blenderous.github.io/cv.md

 - Moderate knowledge of vanilla `Javascript`
 - Comfortable with `jQuery`

-### MongoDB *(level: beginner)*
-- Learned to use `MongoDB` `noSQL` database using the basic level certification course from the MongoDB website.

 ## Education

 Completed MSc.(Tech.)
 Information Systems course in Goa, India (at the university, Birla Insitute of Technology and Science KK Birla, Goa campus).

 ## Experience

-I have worked in various organizations for 5 years, excluding the period when I did freelance work.
+I have worked in various organizations for more than 5 years, excluding the period when I did freelance work.

+### Autonom8 Inc., Chennai, India *(March 2023 - December 2023)*
+- Worked on building features and making bug fixes for their platform A8 Studio using `ReactJS`, `TypeScript`, and `Tailwind CSS`.
+- Worked on creating state management for their application using `Redux`.

 ### Infosys Limited, was working from Madurai, India *(June 2021 - August 2022)*
 - Worked on creating a functionality for a website using `jQuery`